Italy freezes villa of Russian F1 driver and father

-ROME, Italy, Apr 11 – Italian authorities said Monday they have frozen a 100-million-euro (Sh12.6bn) Sardinia villa linked to Russian motor racing driver Nikita Mazepin and his oligarch father Dmitry.
+Rome (AFP), Apr 11 – Italian authorities said Monday they have frozen a 100-million-euro ($109 million) Sardinia villa linked to Russian motor racing driver Nikita Mazepin and his oligarch father Dmitry.

 The financial police imposed a freezing order on the Rocky Ram villa in Porto Cervo, on the spectacular Costa Smeralda coast on the northeast of the Italian island, a government official said.